Hugo-Chinn/Hugo-Chinn.github.io/_pages/about.md

 # About Me

-I am currently a third-year undergraduate student at [the School of  Data Science]([大数据学院 (ustc.edu.cn)](http://sds.ustc.edu.cn/main.htm)) , University of Science and Technology of China.
-I am about to join the [LDS (Lab for Date Science)]([data-science.ustc.edu.cn/main.htm](http://data-science.ustc.edu.cn/main.htm)) Laboratory under the guidance of Professor [Wang Xiang]([Xiang Wang, University of Science and Technology of China (xiangwang1223.github.io.)](https://xiangwang1223.github.io./)).
+I am currently a first-year master student at [the School of Artificial Intelligence and Data Science]([大数据学院 (ustc.edu.cn)](http://saids.ustc.edu.cn/main.htm)) , University of Science and Technology of China.
+I am currently a member of [LDS (Lab for Date Science)]([data-science.ustc.edu.cn/main.htm](http://data-science.ustc.edu.cn/main.htm)) Laboratory，working under the supervision of Professor [Wang Xiang]([Xiang Wang, University of Science and Technology of China (xiangwang1223.github.io.)](https://xiangwang1223.github.io./)).
 I maintain a great curiosity about the world and am enthusiastic about exploring and appreciating all kinds of wonders. ฅ˙Ⱉ˙ฅ

-My research interest is uncertain as so far.
-Orz
+My research interests include reasoning large language models, generative models, diffusion models, and recommendation systems.

 Investigate the principles to acquire knowledge.